Stand with Ukraine. Fight for freedom and democracy

 adding an event to a post-submit action

-In the popup, proceed to the Events Match tab.
-Select one or several events from the dropdown.
+In the popup, proceed to the Events match tab.
+Select one or several events from the drop-down menu:

 selecting an event from the list

-GATEWAY.FAILED – It is performed when the user returns from the checkout page of the payment system without making a payment.
+• GATEWAY.FAILED — this is performed when the user returns from the checkout page of the payment system without making a payment.

 Promoting the user after successful payment

-To make the users register only after successful payment, you will need to split the registration process into two parts.
+To make the users register only after successful payment, the registration process should be split into two parts.
 Before payment is complete, the guest user will be registered as a Subscriber (or any other role with limited capabilities); after the payment is complete, the user will be promoted to a higher user role.
 To implement this kind of workaround, follow the steps below.

 After you decide on the user role that will be suitable for your business model, edit the “Register User” action by clicking on the pencil-shaped button underneath.